rstackjs/rsbuild-plugin-rsc/examples/static/README.md

 The RSC entrypoint runs in the `react-server-components` layer.
 It:

 1. Discovers all pages under `src/pages/` using `import.meta.webpackContext`
-2. Matches the incoming request URL to a page
-3. Renders the page component to an RSC stream via `react-server-dom-rspack`
-4. For RSC requests (client-side navigation), returns the RSC stream directly
-5. For SSR requests (initial page load), delegates to `entry.ssr.tsx` to produce HTML
+2. Exports `getStaticPaths()` to list all routes for static generation
+3. Exports `renderStaticPage(route)` and `renderStaticRsc(route)` for SSG
+4. Provides a dev server handler for development mode

+CSS and JS bootstrap files are automatically resolved via `entryCssFiles` and `entryJsFiles` injected by the RSC plugin on `"use server-entry"` components.

 ### SSR Entrypoint (`src/framework/entry.ssr.tsx`)

 The SSR entrypoint consumes the RSC stream and renders it to an HTML stream using `react-dom/server`.
+It supports both SSG (via `prerender()`) and runtime SSR (via `renderToReadableStream()`).
 The RSC payload is injected into the HTML via `rsc-html-stream` for seamless client hydration.

 ### Client Entrypoint (`src/framework/entry.client.tsx`)

 The client entrypoint hydrates the server-rendered HTML using the embedded RSC payload.
 It also implements a simple client-side router that:

 - Intercepts link clicks to perform client-side navigation
-- Fetches RSC payloads from the server for new pages (via `_.rsc` URL convention)
+- Fetches pre-generated RSC payloads for new pages (via `_.rsc` URL convention)
 - Updates the page without a full browser reload

 ## Rsbuild Configuration

-The `rsbuild.config.ts` configures two environments:
+The `rsbuild.config.ts` configures two environments and a static generation plugin:

-- **server**: Builds `entry.rsc.tsx` with the RSC layer for server-side rendering
+- **server**: Builds `entry.rsc.tsx` with the RSC layer, outputs to `dist/server/`
 - **client**: Builds `entry.client.tsx` for browser hydration and navigation
+- **pluginStaticGenerate**: Runs `generate.mjs` after build to produce static HTML and RSC payloads

 ```ts
 import { Layers, pluginRSC } from 'rsbuild-plugin-rsc';